Magpie: Europe

 Seven for a secret never to be told.

 John Brand was an English antiquarian and Church of England clergyman, who was appointed Secretary to the Society of Antiquaries, in 1784.
-His book, Observations of Popular Antiquities, (1780), has the first-known record of counting Magpies to predict good or ill-fortune, in the description, and records only four lines:
+His book, Observations of Popular Antiquities, (1780), has the first-known record of counting Magpies to predict good or ill-fortune.
+To see four magpies at once was a sign of death in Hartland, Gloucestershire.
+Sir Humphry Davy wrote on the subject of good and bad luck in Salmonia: or Days of Fly Fishing in 1828: